nevrome/olympia.votiveweapons.article2021/README.md

 ### How to reproduce:

 As the data and code in this repository are complete and self-contained, it can be reproduced with only an R environment (tested for R v4.1.0).
 The necessary package dependencies are documented in the `DESCRIPTION` file and can be installed manually or automatically with `devtools::install(repos = "https://mran.microsoft.com/snapshot/2021-08-24")`.

+*Edit 2024-04-11*: The Microsoft R Application Network (MRAN) was [retired in 2023](https://techcommunity.microsoft.com/t5/azure-sql-blog/microsoft-r-application-network-retirement/ba-p/3707161), so `devtools::install(repos = "https://mran.microsoft.com/snapshot/2021-08-24")` will not work any more.
+The individual package versions used for the analysis are documented in the `DESCRIPTION` file.
+It may be possible to recover them from other CRAN snapshot services like e.g. the [Groundhog R Archive Neighbor (GRAN)](http://groundhogr.com/gran).

 ### Licenses: